ericcirone/perltidy/README.md

-# Perl::Tidy
+# masontidy-vscode

-This extension is a simple formatter for perl code using Perl::Tidy.
+This extension is a simple formatter for mason code using Mason::Tidy.

 ## Features

-* Format perl code using default formatting command
+* Format mason code using default formatting command
 * Format on save
 * Format selected text
 * Basic linting